Algiers putsch of 1961: Claims of CIA and BND involvement

-Suggestions began to appear in French media that the perpetrators might have the backing of reactionary elements in president Kennedy's administration, particularly the CIA.
+Suggestions began to appear in French media that the perpetrators might have the backing of reactionary elements in U.S. President John F. Kennedy's administration, particularly the Central Intelligence Agency (CIA).
 A day after the rebelling generals completed the takeover of Algeria, Italian newspaper Il Paese first editorialized that "It's not by chance that some people in Paris are accusing the American secret service headed by Allen Dulles of having participated in the plot of the four ‘ultra’ generals.”
 The next day in Russia Pravda stated that the mutiny was encouraged by NATO, the Pentagon and the CIA.
-Reports appeared claiming that the rumor was partly spread by or at the encouragement of minor officials in the Elysée Palace.
+Reports appeared claiming that the claim was partly spread by or at the encouragement of minor officials in the Elysée Palace.
 French officials seemed to want to put out the story that "the generals plot was backed by strongly anti-communist elements in the United States Government and military services."
 Within days Le Monde ran a front-page editorial that the CIA involvement was rogue and not politically approved: “It now seems established that some American agents more or less encouraged [Maurice] Challe....
 President Kennedy, of course knew nothing of all this".
-Subsequently President John F. Kennedy, through his White House Press Secretary Pierre Salinger's meeting with French Foreign Minister Maurice Couve de Murville, reassured de Gaulle that the this plot was not backed by the CIA or any other U.S. government entity.
+Subsequently President John F. Kennedy, through his White House Press Secretary Pierre Salinger's meeting with French Foreign Minister Maurice Couve de Murville, reassured de Gaulle that this plot was not backed by the CIA or any other U.S. government entity.
 The next day M. de Murville appeared before the Foreign Affairs Committee of the Chamber of Deputies to testify that there was no evidence of U.S. complicity.
 U.S. President John F. Kennedy himself contacted de Gaulle to pledge his support, including military assistance, if needed.
 President de Gaulle declined Kennedy's offer, fearing any controversy if American troops shot any French counterparts.

+On March 18, 2025, the U.S. National Archives released a June 30, 1961 memo for Pres.
+Kennedy, a critique of the CIA written by Kennedy aide Arthur Schlesinger, Jr. titled "CIA Reorganization."
+Schlesinger referenced the "Generals' revolt":

-Il Paese Sera was financed directly by the Communist Party of Italy who had unofficial editorial control.
+Paese Sera was financed directly by the Communist Party of Italy who had unofficial editorial control.
 Its editor, Mario Malloni, was a member of the Soviet-backed World Peace Council.
 IPS, it has been said, "consistently released and reported anti-American and pro-Soviet bloc stories which are either distorted or entirely false."
 During a June 1961 hearing before a subcommittee of the Committee on the Judiciary in the United States Senate, Richard Helms testified that the article published by il Paese was likely part of a Soviet propaganda campaign designed to divide the U.S. and French governments.

 There were other claims of foreign support: French journalist Patrick Pesnot contended that the French generals also had the support of the Bundesnachrichtendienst (West German Federal Intelligence Service) leader and Dulles protégé Reinhard Gehlen.
 However, Gen. Challe himself always contended that he had never been in contact with any foreign countries in this affair.